coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 10. Used Ridge regression on polynomial-transformed features

 ## 📁 Files
-- `final_project_data_analysis_with_python.ipynb` – Contains the original project instructions from the course and my completed solution
+- final_project_data_analysis_with_python.ipynb – Contains the original project instructions from the course and my completed solution
-- `housing.csv` – Dataset used for training and testing
+- housing.csv – Dataset used for training and testing
-- `/screenshots/` – Images included for Coursera submission

 🔗 [Link to the course](https://www.coursera.org/learn/data-analysis-with-python)